ImroBr/phamwiki/draft_STPA.md

 # System-Theoretic Process Analysis

 ## Introduction
-System-Theoretic Process Analysis (SPTA) is fairly recent hazard analysis technique.
+System-Theoretic Process Analysis (STPA) is fairly recent hazard analysis technique.
 This technique is generally used in larger, complex systems.
-What delineates the STPA method from other conventional hazard analysis methods is the assumption that unsafe interactions between system components could occur, while none of those system may have failed. \
+What differentiates the STPA method from other traditional hazard analysis techniques is the emphasis on (abstract) intended functionality of subsystems from the top down, rather than a regression into the smallest subsystems or components of a system.
+Another differentiating approach of STPA is the conclusion that unsafe interactions between system components could occur, when none of those individual system components may have failed. \

 ## History
 _First inception and cause of hazard analysis method.
 (Year, person/ group, (geographic) location) Abbreviation_ \